UNINETTSigma2/documentation/hpc_machines/betzy.md

 ### The most powerful supercomputer in Norway

-Betzy is a BullSequana XH2000, provided by Atos, and will  give Norwegian researchers more than 5 times more capacity than previously, with a theoretical peak performance of 6.2  PetaFlops.
-The supercomputer, which will be placed at NTNU in Trondheim, will be available to users during the second half of 2020.
+Betzy is a BullSequana XH2000, provided by Atos, and will give Norwegian researchers almost three times more capacity than previously, with a theoretical peak performance of 6.2 PetaFlops.
+The supercomputer is located at NTNU in Trondheim, and was set in production 24 November 2020.
+Betzy provides close to two billion CPU hours per year, and has a contracted operating time of four years (2024), with an optional one-year extension (2025).

 | Details     | Betzy     |